Skip to content

 Event Delivery

 Your app does not initiate a connection like it would with WebSockets.
-Instead, SmartHQ pushes events to your registered endpoint(s) whenever a subscribed event occurs.
+Instead, SmartHQ pushes events to your registered endpoint(s) whenever a configured event occurs.

 Callbacks are sent as: